 - Meet all requirements of the screening process

-- Meet the minimum requirements for the Ranger Fitness Test
+- Meet the minimum requirements for the Ranger Fitness Test, which are

 - 53 push-ups